praveek/launch.en/help/getting-started/implement-solutions/add-adobe-audience-manager-aam.md

 1. Open the We.Retail site.
 1. Click the debugger icon in your browser to open the Experience Cloud debugger.
 1. On the Summary tab, scroll down to the Analytics section.
-1. Verify that **AudienceManagement** is listed under the Modules section.
+1. Verify that "AudienceManagement" is listed under the Modules section.

    ![](/help/assets/aam-verifyaammodule.png)